Interpreting Deep Neural Networks Through Variable Importance: Abstract

 \section{Abstract}

 While the success of deep neural networks is well-established across a variety of domains, our ability to explain and interpret these methods is limited.
-Unlike previously proposed \textit{local} methods which try to explain particular classification decisions, we focus on \textit{global} interpretability and ask a universally applicable, and surprisingly understudied question: given a trained model, which features are the most important?
+Unlike previously proposed \textit{local} methods which try to explain particular classification decisions, we focus on \textit{global} interpretability and ask a generally applicable, yet understudied, question: given a trained model, which input features are the most important?
 In the context of neural networks, a feature is rarely important on its own, so our strategy is specifically designed to leverage partial covariance structures and incorporate variable interactions into our proposed feature ranking.
-Our methodological contributions in this paper are three-fold.
-First, we propose a novel effect size analogue for the problem of global interpretability, which is appropriate for applications with highly collinear predictors (ubiquitous in computer vision).
-Second, we extend the recently proposed ``RelATive cEntrality'' (RATE) measure \cite{crawford2018variable} to the Bayesian deep learning setting.
-RATE applies an information theoretic criterion to the posterior distribution of effect sizes to assess feature significance.
-Unlike competing methods, our method has no tuning parameters to pick or costly randomization steps.
-Finally, we propose a novel extension, groupRATE, to assess the importance of specified groups of variables.
-Overall, we show state-of-the-art results applying our framework to several application areas including: computer vision, genetics, natural language processing, and social science.
+Here, we extend the recently proposed ``RelATive cEntrality'' (RATE) measure \citep{crawford2018variable} to the Bayesian deep learning setting.
+Given a trained network, RATE applies an information theoretic criterion to the posterior distribution of effect sizes to assess feature significance.
+Importantly, unlike competing approaches, our method does not require tuning parameters which can be costly and difficult to select.
+We demonstrate the utility of our framework on both simulated and real data.